 5. Machine learning and Kubernetes

-Machine learning techniques are now widely used to solve real-life problems.
+Machine learning (ML) techniques are now widely used to solve real-life problems.
 Successes have come in multiple fields--self-driving cars, image recognition, machine translation, speech recognition, game playing (Go or poker).
-Machine learning models have beaten even humans in games like Go, which was once thought to be too difficult a game for machines to crack.
+ML models have beaten even humans in games like Go, which was once thought to be too difficult a game for machines to crack.
 Moreover, AI could lead to real breakthroughs in detecting cancer and drug discovery.
 The business world has not failed to get in on the technology, either.
-Google, Microsoft and Amazon, to name three behemoths, have all put machines to good use, while other companies are investing heavily to boost their AI capabilities.

 Yet, the process of building an effective AI model and using it in production is complicated and time-consuming.
 Building an app that can reliably recognize whether an image presents a cat or a dog is a case in point.
 First of all, a large dataset of images tagged “cat” or “dog” must be uploaded.
 Then, an untrained machine learning model is trained to classify the data in mathematical terms; trained, that is, to recognize the images that are neither in the training nor in the test dataset.
 After the model is trained, it is implemented in an app that will be made available to the public.